UPPMAX/R-matlab-julia-HPC/docs/julia/environments_packages.md

     === "PDC"

         ```bash
-        # Load the tool chain for Julia which already contains a MPI library
+        # Load the tool chain for Julia which already contains a MPI library (cray-mpich)
-        $ ml PDC/23.12 julia/1.10.2-cpeGNU-23.12
+        $ ml PDCOLD/23.12 julia/1.10.2-cpeGNU-23.12
         # Start Julia on the command line
         $ julia
         # Change to ``package mode``